openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 FAQ
 ---

-| Q: For demo purpose I try deploy FUEL to virtual machines on Virtualbox.
-Deploy not succefful.
+| Q: For demo purpose I try deploy FUEL with Neutron configured on on Virtualbox,
+     but deployment failed.
-| A: You should to enable “promisc” mode on all network interfaces in Virtualbox.
-Your VMs must use only PCnet PCI II model network card.
+| A: You should to choose ”Allow all” promiscuous mode on all network
+     interfaces in VirtualBox and modify the network cards to use the PCnet PCI II model network card.